Kim Yong-hee (footballer)

 Kim Yong-Hee (born 15 October 1978) is a South Korean former football player who last played for Arema Indonesia (ISL) in the Indonesian Super League.

-He previously played professionally in the K-League for Jeonbuk Hyundai Motors, Gwangju Sangmu Bulsajo, Busan I'Park and Seongnam Ilhwa Chunma, before first stepping down to the semi-professional National League at the beginning of 2009 by signing for Gangneung City FC.
+He previously played professionally in the K-League for Jeonbuk Hyundai Motors, Gwangju Sangmu Bulsajo, Busan I'Park and Seongnam Ilhwa Chunma, before first stepping down to the semi-professional National League at the beginning of 2009 by signing for Gangneung City.
 In mid-2009 he moved to Incheon Korail and spent six months with the club before signing a contract in March 2010 with Indonesian Super League side Persiba Balikpapan.